Factoring polynomials over function fields: Acknowledgements

 \section{Acknowledgements}

-This work was supported by MBIE.
-I would also like to thank the other authors of \cite{iopp} for questions that motivated this research and two referees for their very thorough and useful reports.
+This research was funded by the Ministry for Business, Innvovation and Employment in New Zealand.
+I would also like to thank M. Esgin, V. Kuchta, S. Ruj, A. Sakzad and R. Steinfeld of the Trans-Tasman ZK group for questions that motivated part of this research and a number of referees for their very thorough and useful reports.